Sobhangh/IDP-Z3/docs/zettlr/Expression.value.md

    ID: 20200415204633
 –-

-Idea: add a `.value` attribute to expressions, containing the truth value of a proposition, or the computed value of a term. include also a `.status` attribute, to indicate the phase of computation → no need to change the tree structure !
+Idea: add the following attributes to expressions:
+* `.value`, containing the truth value of a proposition, or the computed value of a term.
+* `.simpler`, containing a simplified version of the expression
+* `.status`, to indicate the phase of computation
+→ no need to change the tree structure !
 No separate data structure for proofs !

 Principle: a node must always contain: